 Henriette Anne Stuart was the youngest daughter and last child of King Charles I and Henrietta Maria of France, daughter of Henry IV of France.
 Henrietta, whom Charles I referred to as his 'prettiest daughter', was born on 16 June 1644, during the Civil War with parliament , on the eve of the Second Battle of Newbury, at Bedford House in Exeter, home of William Russell, 5th Earl of Bedford.Henrietta Anne Stuart, Duchess of Orleans

 On 26 July, Henrietta met her father, Charles I met his new daughter for the first time on 26th July.
-Prior to his arrival, the king had given instructions that the princess should be baptised in accordance with the rites of the Church of England, the baptism took place at Exeter Cathedral on 21 July, where a canopy of state was erected in honour of her dignity as a Princess of England.
+Before his arrival, the king had given instructions that the princess should be baptised following the rites of the Church of England, the baptism took place at Exeter Cathedral on 21 July, where a canopy of state was erected in honour of her dignity as a Princess of England.

 Henrietta was moved to the safety of Oatlands Palace just outside London, where the she and her household remained for some three months before fleeing secretly in June 1646, Lady Dalkeith ensured Henrietta's safe arrival to France where she was reunited with her mother.
 Thoughout her life, Henrietta would enjoy a close relationship with her mother, Queen Henrietta Maria, she was never to see her father again.